IBM Cloud Docs

 Understanding business continuity and disaster recovery for VCF as a Service

-Disaster recoveryThe ability of IT services to recover from rare but major incidents and non-transient, wide-scale failures, such as service disruption that affects an entire geographical area.
-The impact of such an incident exceeds the ability of the high availability design to handle it.
-See also high availability, recovery time objective, recovery point objective. involves a set of policies, tools, and procedures for returning a system, an application, or an entire data center to full operation after a catastrophic interruption.
+Disaster recoveryThe ability of a service or workload to recover from rare, major incidents and wide-scale failures, such as service disruption.
+This includes a physical disaster that affects an entire region, corruption of a database, or the loss of a service contributing to a workload.
+The impact exceeds the ability of the high availability design to handle it. involves a set of policies, tools, and procedures for returning a system, an application, or an entire data center to full operation after a catastrophic interruption.
 It includes procedures for copying and storing an installed system's essential data in a secure location, and for recovering that data to restore normalcy of operation.

 Responsibilities